codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 ### Reset shared configuration repository
 Codefresh creates the [shared configuration repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install first hybrid or hosted GitOps runtime for your account, and uses it for all runtimes you add to the same account.

-If needed, you can reset the location of the shared configuration repository in your account to re-initialize it for a different runtime environment.
+If needed, you can reset the location of the shared configuration repository in your account and re-initialize it.
 For example, when moving from evaluation to production.
 Uninstall all the existing runtimes in your account, and then run the reset command.
 On the next installation, Codefresh re-initializes the shared configuration repo.